Updated June 2, 2026

 Forbes also maintains a network of independent contributors — subject matter experts who pitch and publish without council membership.
 This path is more competitive but produces editorial placements that carry no community attribution and are generally perceived as higher-prestige by sophisticated buyers.
 The direct contributor path works through three mechanisms: cold pitching a specific article idea to a Forbes section editor (low success rate without existing editorial relationships), being referred to a Forbes editor by an existing contributor or PR contact (significantly higher success rate), or being approached by Forbes directly after building a visible public profile through other publications and media appearances.

 For cold pitches, the pitch format matters: a two-paragraph email that names the specific argument, cites the data that supports it, explains why Forbes' audience needs to know this now, and demonstrates the contributor's unique authority to make the argument.
-Generic "I would like to write about AI for business" pitches are deleted immediately.
-Pitches like "I manage 23 enterprise AI deployments annually and have data showing that 67% of Fortune 500 AI pilots fail at the same implementation step — here's what the public narrative is missing" get read.
+Generic "I would like to write about AI for business" pitches rarely get a response.
+Pitches grounded in specific operational experience — for example, naming a concrete pattern the writer has seen across many enterprise AI deployments and what the public narrative is missing — are far more likely to get read.

 What Forbes Looks For in a Contributor